Yosh145/msp430-morse-code-decoder/README.md

 This was made for a Junior Level Computer Engineering course.
-Please do not Duplicate for class :)

 **Morse Code Communicator: UART-Based LED and Sound Signaling System**